College of Agriculture, Food and Environmental Sciences

 The purpose of the Polycultural committee is to work in collaboration with Admisions and utilize resources from all colleges to assist in the admittance of conditionally accepted students of color increasing the cultural student makeup on campus.
 Polycultural is an event that takes place each Spring prior to the due date for SIR's (Student Intent to Register) to provide a preview of the campus to conditionally admitted students of color.
 The weekend's activities include a parents welcome, where campus resource representatives offer information on services; a student welcome where prospective students are greeted by college and department advisors and administrators; an academic panel, and interactions with current Cal Poly students of color.
 This committee brings a connection to the incoming students providing a "home away from home" environment and life-long connection to the community.

-The Mustang Daily is one of only five 5-day-a-week student publications in California.
-Surviving in the smallest market of any of those daily newspapers, Mustang Daily reaches an estimated 14,000 students per day.
-In addition to the newspaper operation, Mustang Daily also maintains a nationally-award winning website.
+Mustang News remains the one public forum available to students of all majors on the Cal Poly campus.
+More than 90% of the students read the newspaper at least once a week.
+In addition to the newspaper operation, Mustang News also maintains a nationally-award winning website.
+This year, with the emphasis moving to more "digital first" philosophy, traffic to the Mustang News website has more than tripled.
+At the same time, Mustang News has garnered the attention of several news media organizations with its coverage, including USA Today, Fox News and Huffington Post.
 The majority of the writing is done by students majoring in Journalism.
-Students work in various roles including editorial, advertising, photography, graphics, and production, making Mustang Daily the only newspaper entirely run by students.
+Students work in various roles including editorial, advertising, photography, graphics, and production, making Mustang News the only newspaper entirely run by students.

 Open House is an event that happens each Spring just prior to the due date for SIR's (Student Intent to Register) to provide a preview of the campus to all conditionally admitted students and their supporters.
 Open House is planned by a committee of volunteer students with oversight by staff advisors.
 Committee responsibilities include planning and implementing event publicity to coordinating on-campus activities and displays.
 Friday activities include a resource faire, where campus resource representatives offer information on services, a "University Welcome" where prospective students are greeted by university administrators and other keynote speakers, college and department welcomes, presentations for prospective students and parents and interactions with current Cal Poly students.
 Saturday's activities are open to the public and draw prospective students and supporters in addition to community members and alumni.
 The purpose of the committee is to work in collaboration with all stakeholders to recruit the highest quality prospective students to register and to promote the university, Cal Poly students, and programs to the San Luis Obispo community and Cal Poly Alumni.

 Composed of intermediate to advanced dancers, the Orchesis Dance Company's goal is to produce high-quality presentations of dance at Cal Poly, and in situations where it represents Cal Poly.
-During Winter Quarter, the Orchesis produces a dance concert with six performances at Cal Poly's Spanos Theatre, composed of works created by students enrolled in Danc 345, and 346, as well as the works of professional guest choreographers involved and the guest works commissioned.
+During Winter Quarter, the Orchesis produces a dance concert with six performances at Cal Poly's Spanos Theater, composed of works created by students as well as the works of professional guest choreographers involved and the guest works commissioned.
 The concert usually includes ballet, modern, jazz, tap, hip hop, lyrical and ballroom dance.
 The Orchesis performs locally for community and campus events as well as at the regional American College Dance Festival, a four-day festival where students perform a dance previously learned and attend daily dance classes, workshops, lectures, and nightly concerts.
-Thes are incredible learning opportunities designed to strengthen the technical and artistic base of the students involved.
+These are incredible learning opportunities designed to strengthen the technical and artistic base of the students involved.

 PolyFit provides students with hands-on experience in the areas of exercise testing and prescription, and health promotion.
 This is directly in line with Cal Poly's Learn by Doing approach.
 Students will have the opportunity to become proficient in multiple health, fitness, and anthropometric assessment methods.
 These include, but are not limited to, assessment of body mass index, body composition, estimated VO2 max, and metabolic health (Fasting total cholesterol and glucose concentrations).
 In addition, students will have the opportunity to develop their leadership skills, to work independently and in a team setting.
 There is no doubt that students who have participated in PolyFit will be better prepared, more marketable for a job, and proficient in assessments currently used in a health or medical related job.